-Placebo controls will be matched with cases from the same stage (comorbidities), age, and other co-factors as deemed appropriate.
+Controls will be matched with cases from the same stage (age, comorbidities) and other co-factors as deemed appropriate.
 These will be detailed in the Correlates SAP.

 9.2.4.
 Safety (Safety Subset)

 While mild to moderate reactogenicity (local injection site and systemic reactions) are expected, AEs that preclude further vaccine administration (if applicable) are not anticipated.